Google hopes Pixel 3 razzle-dazzle will blind you to its privacy problems

 The more Google knows about you and your interests, the more valuable its ads become to marketers who pay the company to target potential buyers based on their likes, dislikes, age, interests and even location.
 Alphabet, Google's parent company, makes about 90 percent of its $100 billion in annual sales from advertising.

 Facebook has spent the last two years reckoning with a crisis of user trust.
 The social network is still reeling from the Cambridge Analytica scandal, in which the UK-based digital consultancy co-opted the personal data of roughly 87 million people without their permission.
-And two weeks ago, the company disclosed a massive hack that affected 50 million people.
-In the face of all that, the company decided now was a good time to sell hardware for your living room.
+And two weeks ago, Facebook disclosed a massive hack that affected 50 million people.
+In the face of all that, the social network still decided that now is a good time to sell hardware for your living room.

-But now, after getting a relatively free pass as Facebook has endured a barrage of scandals, the company has been getting hammered for its treatment of data.
+But now, after getting a relatively free pass as Facebook has endured a barrage of scandals, Google has been getting hammered for its treatment of data.

 From Nexus to 'Made by Google'